svetlins/plan.rb/README.md

 TRY IT
 ------

-For real REPL experience, grab *rlwrap* and run:
+For bearable REPL experience, grab *rlwrap* and run:

     $ rlwrap ./run_repl.rb

 It is a tedious experience without *rlwrap*

+Also, multiline input is not handled very well

 COOL FEATURES
 -------------